 Qualification and Competency Assessments

 Speech Pathology Australia (the Association) is recognised as the national professional standards organisation for speech pathologists in Australia.
-The Association is also recognised by the Australian Government, Department of Immigration and Border Protection as the assessing authority for speech pathologists intending to apply for skilled migration to Australia.
+The Association is also recognised by the Australian Government, Department of Home Affairs as the assessing authority for speech pathologists intending to apply for skilled migration to Australia.

 Overseas Trained Speech Pathologists